ahnaf-khan-82/gam531nsa-aakhan82/Midterm/README.md

-# Space Pod - Midterm 3D Explorer
+# Space Pod - Solar System

 ## Project Description
 Space Pod is an interactive 3D scene built in C# with OpenTK.